Truly free tools every entrepreneur should know

 Boost your website

 Many powerful SEO tools have a paid model.
-However, with Keyword tool.io and Wordstream you will be able to extract some relevant keyword to rank for.
-Also, Google trends and the list of suggestions at the bottom of search queries are good indicators of keywords massively looked for.
+However, with Keyword tool.io and Wordstream you will be able to extract some relevant keywords to rank for.
+Also, Google Trends and the list of suggestions at the bottom of search queries are good indicators of popular keywords.

 Take a sneak peek at your competitors

 Optimise your website’s performance

 Hotjar and Google Tools like Analytics, Optimize, Tag Manager are great tools to monitor your audience behaviour, gauge the performance of your website, and collect valuable insights to act upon.
 Their great advantage is their simplicity of use.

 Build a professional appearance and credibility

 Through stunning visual content you can build credibility and interest in your business.